LeaVerou/lea.verou.me/blog/2023/user-centered-decisions/index.md

 However, but treating it as a separate factor helps us catch these issues much earler.
 - *Utility* and *Usability* can often be at odds: the more powerful a feature is, the more challenging it is to make it usable.
 But they can also be synergetic: often improving usability is *exactly* what the user needs!

+## Calculating a score

+So far we’ve discussed various factors, tradeoffs, exceptions, so it may be unclear how to actually use this as a framework to score ideas.

+Let’s step back and consider the goals for any scoring framework:
+1. **Compare and contrast**: Helps us make an informed decision without being lost in the complexity of the various tradeoffs.
+2. **Drive consensus**: It is often easier for a team to agree on a rating for an individual factor, than a feature as a whole.
+3. **Communicate the decision**: Provide a way to communicate the decision to stakeholders, so they can understand the rationale behind it.

+Depending on the complexity of the problem and the contentiousness of the decision, we may be able to get away with a simple 1-5 score for each factor, and a weighted average for each idea’s overall score.
+Using the 3:2:1 ratio mentioned above, this would be:

+Overal score = ( 3 × Utility_Score + 2 × Usability_Score + Evolution_Score ) / 6

 <div class="callout" style="--label: 'TBD'">
 TBD: Lacks a conclusion, illustrations, and examples.